+This traditional Greek Cucumber Salad recipe is brimming with crunchy cucumbers, sweet tomatoes, and creamy feta cheese delicately tossed in a tangy lemon dressing.
 It's a simple and elegant salad recipe that's great for a light, low-carb lunch or as part of a beautiful Mediterranean meal!

 Jump to:

-What is Greek Salad?
+What is Greek Cucumber Salad?

 Greek Salad is a vegetarian and gluten-free salad which is also known as Horiatiki Salad.
-Horiatiki, (which means village in Greek), or Greek Village salad, is served in Greece from early spring to early fall to showcase the seasons' best produce - cucumbers, tomatoes, onions.
+Horiatiki, (which means village in Greek), or Greek Village salad, is served in Greece from early spring to early fall to showcase the seasons' best produce - cucumbers, tomatoes, and onions.

 Greek Kalamata olives are always included and sheep's milk Feta is the crowning glory - literally.
 In a traditional salad, the cheese is never crumbled but served in a large block on top of the salad.
-A drizzle of good olive oil and splash of lemon juice (or vinegar) is the finishing touch.
+A drizzle of good olive oil and a splash of lemon juice (or vinegar) is the finishing touch.

 Ingredients- Notes & Substitutions